tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

   **Answer:** Yes.
 Rate limits are tied to API keys.
 Sharing an API key would mean sharing the total number of requests allowed with another individual.
 Sharing keys could also result in someone else charging your account for billable services.

-Excite students about FinTech APIs by highlighting the following points.
+Get students excited about FinTech APIs by highlighting the following points:

-* Many APIs, like Plaid, are disrupting the financial industry and market.
-Many APIs have grassroots initiatives, meaning they are creating tools and technologies for people rather than companies and corporations.
+* Many APIs, like Plaid, are disrupting the financial industry.
+Many APIs have grassroots initiatives, meaning they are creating tools and technologies for people, rather than corporations.
 These efforts echo the open-source movement.

 * Even though many APIs require keys, their services are often free.
 Obtaining an API key is like getting the keys to a kingdom.
 Once you're in, you're empowered to build products and submit API requests as you please.
 There are limitations, but services are often still free.